PoziWorld/Swaggy/README.md

 Caveats
 --------

-Due to browser security policies, Swagger works only on secure (https://) pages.
+* Due to browser security policies, Swagger works only on secure (https://) pages.
+* If you navigate away from a Swagbucks domain you allowed microphone use on, Swagger will not work there.